Sanskrit Pearl of the day:

 Aim for the higher good!

 If one person is causing havoc, the family alienates him for the integrity of the family.
-If a whole family is the cause for trouble, the town won't support that family.
+If a whole family is the cause of trouble, the town won't support that family.
 An entire town may be given up for the benefit of the nation.
-Likewise, in seeking the ātmā, ego must abandon the world.
-Once achieved, ego realizes the futility of worldly pleasures and gives up mundane desires!
+Likewise, in seeking the ātmā, the ego must abandon the world (it means worldly pleasures, not literally giving up the world).
+Once achieved, the ego realizes the futility of worldly pleasures and gives up mundane desires!

 Instead of focusing on the act of 'giving up', if one focuses on the reason behind it, then the verse is justified.
-(If ethics are compromised, then the verse can be interpreted wrongly.
-For example, alienating someone due to bullying or selfish motives cannot be justified with this verse!
-Giving up life due to cowardice is certainly not attested in this verse either.)
+(If ethics are compromised, then the verse can be wrongly interpreted.
+For example, this verse does not justify alienating someone through bullying or for selfish motives!
+This verse certainly does not attest to giving up life due to cowardice.)

 When the futility of worldly pleasures is comprehended by noble people, they give them up.
-They cease to be enchanted or enamoured by material possessions and strive for the betterment of the ātmā!
+They cease to be enchanted or enamored by material possessions and strive for the betterment of the ātmā!

 When the motive is right, the actions following that motive will automatically be justified.